Long-Short Transformer: Efficient Transformers for Language and Vision: Related Work

 In recent years, many methods have been introduced for dealing with the quadratic cost of full attention.
 In general, they can be categorized as follows: \emph{i)}~Sparse attention mechanism with predefined patterns~(e.g., sliding window), including Sparse Transformer~\citep{child2019generating}, Image Transformer~\citep{parmar2018image}, Axial Transformer~\citep{ho2019axial} for modeling images, and Longformer~\citep{beltagy2020longformer}, blockwise self-attention~\citep{qiu2019blockwise}, ETC~\citep{ainslie2020etc}, Big Bird~\citep{zaheer2020big} for modeling language. \emph{ii)}~Low-rank projection attention, including Linformer~\citep{wang2020linformer}, Nystr\"omformer~\citep{xiong2021nformer}, Synthesizer~\citep{tay2020synthesizer}.
 For example, Linformer uses linear layers to project the original high resolution keys ($K$) and values ($V$) with length $n$ to low resolution with size $r$ ($r\ll n$) and allows all query tokens ($Q$) to attend these compressed representations. \emph{iii)}~Memory-based mechanisms like Compressive Transformer~\citep{rae2019compressive} and Set Transformer~\citep{lee2019set}, which use extra memories for caching global long-range information for use in computing attention between distant tokens. \emph{iv)}~Kernel-based approximation of the attention matrix, including Performer~\citep{choromanski2020performer}, Linear Transformer~\citep{katharopoulos2020transformers}, and Random Feature Attention~\citep{peng2021random}. \emph{vi)}~Similarity and clustering based methods, including Reformer~\citep{kitaev2020reformer}, Routing Transformer~\citep{roy2021efficient}, and Sinkhorn Transformer~\citep{tay2020sparse}.

-Our method seamlessly integrates low-rank projection and local window attentions, and leverages their strengths for modeling long-range and short-term correlations, respectively.
+Our method seamlessly integrates both low-rank projection and local window attentions, to leverage their strengths for modeling long-range and short-term correlations.
 In particular, our long-range attention uses a dynamic low-rank projection to encode the input sequence, and outperforms the previous low-rank projection method used by the Linformer~\citep{wang2020linformer}.
-In the similar vein, there are a few other methods that try to combine the strengths of different methods.
+In the similar vein, a few other methods also try to combine the strengths of different methods.
 For example, Longformer~\citep{beltagy2020longformer} and ETC~\citep{ainslie2020etc} augment local window attention with task motivated global tokens.
 Such global tokens may not be applicable for some tasks~(e.g., autoregressive modelling).
 BigBird~\citep{zaheer2020big} further combines local window and global token attention with random sparse attention.
 It is not applicable in autoregressive tasks because the global token and random sparse pattern are introduced.
 To compress the model footprint on edge devices, Lite Transformer~\citep{wu2020lite} combines convolution and self-attention, but it still has quadratic complexity for long sequences.